-On my trip to Utah, I wanted to create interesting night compositions at Arches.
+On my trip to Utah and its national parks, I wanted to create interesting night compositions at Arches.
 Shooting the night sky alongside the immense structures of Double Arch and Delicate Arch was a rewarding task.
 I often seek to merge both landscape and astrophotography — the contrast of both universe and planet really amazes me.

 What surprised you about Utah?

-I think what surprised me the most was the variety in landscapes.
+I think what surprised me the most was the variety in landscapes of the national parks in Utah.
 Driving on Road 12 and Highway 89 on our way to Zion was eye candy.
 We drove from empty desert highways to huge dry valleys, to lush forests, through Bryce, and then to the top of huge mountains with spectacular views.